jdevfullstack/programming-core-concepts/README.md

 But during the runtime of a program you are developing, you refer to memory as
 `storage`.
-The computer's memory has the full access to the CPU while the disk does not have.
+The computer's memory has the full access to the CPU while the disk does not have that access.
 In order to read contents from the hard disk, a request should be made.
 Hence, in programming you are using the memory first not the disk.